 Also known as the “Shoe Clerk's Knot”, this is a crude method of making a knot “permanent” or for consuming excess lace to keep the ends from dragging.
-Tie a Standard Shoelace Knot, then tie an overhand knot with the finished loops.
+Tie a Standard Shoelace Knot, then tie a half knot with the finished loops.

 What Others Have Said

 The following are excerpts from some of the many e-mails that I've received about the Double Shoelace Knot – mostly about how people no longer need to use it, either through learning to avoid the Granny Knot or through adopting my Ian's Secure Shoelace Knot.